mhung1224/linear-programming-cpp/README.md

 ```

 # 3. Notes <br>
-During the calculating process, maybe some dictionaries in two phases will have abnormal values since the chosen pivot point
+During the computation process, some dictionaries in either phase may contain abnormal or unstable values.
-has its value approximately 0, but it's fine. <br>
+This can occur when the selected pivot element is approximately zero, leading to rounding or numerical inaccuracies.
+Note: These anomalies are expected and do not affect the correctness of the final result.